 Check that the oil reaches up to the filler plug.
 Use hypoid oil SAE 80 all year round.
-Servo steering: Check that the oil level in the servo steering container is 5-10 mm (5 1/6") above the level mark.
-Use oil for automatic transmission, type A. Note 3.
+Servo steering: Check that the oil level in the servo steering container is 5-10 mm (5/16") above the level mark.
+Use Automatic Transmission Fluid, Type A, or Dexron.

+Note 3.
 Check that the fluid reaches up to the MAX mark.
 (Right-hand steering: Check also the clutch fluid level.)